How to download

 We recommend Adobe Reader to open our Lonely Planet ebook and digital chapter PDFs on any device, but you can also use software and applications like iBooks, Goodreader and others.
 We recommend Adobe Reader because it is free, easy to download, useful for loads of websites and won’t harm your computer software or files.
 To download or update for free, visit the Official Adobe website.

 Once your payment is successfully processed, you will see an order confirmation screen which includes a link to download your purchases straight away.
 Clicking each link will start the download of the ebook.

 As with most downloads, you can open the PDF and view it immediately, and we recommend you save it to a specific location on your computer straight away.
 Can't find it?
 Check your Downloads folder.

 You will also receive an order confirmation email with a link to your download page (this email will be sent from "email@example.com" or for more recent orders, "firstname.lastname@example.org").

-We recommend all PDFs be downloaded within 2 months of purchase.
-We know technical errors, computer crashes and download limits can make life hard, so we have given you five downloads to each of your purchased PDFs.
+We advise that all digital ebooks and chapters be downloaded within 2 months of purchase.
+We know technical errors, computer crashes and download limits can make life hard, so we have given you five downloads to each of your purchased digital files.
 Please note that some chapters may be up to 10MB in size, and some single-file PDF guidebooks can be 100+ MB, so if you have a slow internet connection you might like to fix yourself a cup of tea...

 Our ePub files are designed for Apple devices, NOOK and Kobo, but there are also apps like Aldiko you can now use to open ePub files on Android.